LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 .. math::
    z_i^{(0)} = p_q(t^I_{n,i}).
-   :label: extrapolant
+   :label: ARKODE_extrapolant

-As the stage times for MRI stages and implicit ARK and DIRK stages usually have non-negative abscissae (i.e., :math:`c_j^I > 0`), it is typically the case that :math:`t^I_{n,j}` (resp., :math:`t^S_{n,j}`) is outside of the time interval containing the data used to construct :math:`p_q(t)`, hence :eq:`extrapolant` will correspond to an extrapolant instead of an interpolant.
+As the stage times for MRI stages and implicit ARK and DIRK stages usually have non-negative abscissae (i.e., :math:`c_j^I > 0`), it is typically the case that :math:`t^I_{n,j}` (resp., :math:`t^S_{n,j}`) is outside of the time interval containing the data used to construct :math:`p_q(t)`, hence :eq:`ARKODE_extrapolant` will correspond to an extrapolant instead of an interpolant.
 The dangers of using a polynomial interpolant to extrapolate values outside the interpolation interval are well-known, with higher-order polynomials and predictions further outside the interval resulting in the